 Another study of adults over 40 found that Hispanic males and females had a higher rate than other ethnicities.

 According to the American Academy of Sleep Medicine, about 40 percent of adult men and 24 percent of adult women are habitual snorers.

-In most cases, the affected person remains asleep and symptoms of OSA are recognized by the affected person’s partner.
+In most cases, the affected person remains asleep and the affected person’s partner recognizes the symptoms of OSA.
 These symptoms include: